-This isn’t anything to brag about, but as insignificant it may seem, it can make a lot of difference in your search for family.
+As insignificant it may seem, it can make a lot of difference in your search for family.

 The problem was made clear to me some time ago when I was contacted by a lady from the USA.
 She was looking for her ancestors in Norway and could tell me that her Great grandfather named “so and so” was born in Ore parish in Vest-Agder.
-Vest-Agder is a county and is situated in the southern part of Norway.
+Vest-Agder is a county situated in the southern part of Norway.
 Ore is a place in Vest-Agder, all right.
 It is in the municipality of Farsund.
 So far so good!